MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 This guide provides the minimum steps required to make your first PlayFab API call.
 Confirmation is done via a console print.

 Your new project should contain a file called Program.cs, which was created automatically by Visual Studio.
-Open that file, and replace the contents with the code in the example shown below (after pasting the code, you may need to refresh the file to see it).
+Open that file, and replace the contents with the code in the example shown below (after pasting the code, you might need to refresh the file to see it).
 Confirmation of the API call will be done using messages written to the console output.

 ```csharp
 using System;